bo-tato/bo-tato.github.io/_posts/2023-06-17-adventures-in-the-land-of-lisp.md

     middleware and other tools could surely be made compatible with babashka, they just haven't yet.
 So the situation with babashka and graalvm will both improve in the future.

+    Edit: There's a new possibility in using [CRIU checkpoint/restore](https://yizhepku.github.io/clojure-crac/) that has a lot
+    of potential.
+You get to keep all the normal JVM libraries and tooling and get almost instant startup.

 ## Racket